-Management will maintain a Waiting List for the ACC-Assisted Units.
+Management will maintain Waiting Lists for applicants applying to the Development, including a Waiting List for the ACC-Assisted Units and a separate Waiting List for the LIHTC Units.
 Applicants who submitted Pre-Application Cards, but who Management did not contact for an interview or reject will receive a letter stating they are on a Waiting List and their position on the applicable Waiting List.
-An applicant's position on the Waiting List will be based on the chronological order in which an applicant's Pre-Application Card is received; provided, however, that priority will be given to those who qualify for any priority or Special Occupancy Category described in Section (XIII).
+An applicant's position on the Waiting List will be based on the chronological order in which an applicant's Pre-Application Card is received; provided, however, that priority will_be given to those who qualify for any priority or Special Occupancy Category described in Section (XIII).
 Those applicants Management deems ineligible based on the information provided in the Pre-Application Card will receive a rejection letter (Exhibit A) specifying the reason for ineligibility and informing the applicant that they can meet with Management to discuss the reason for ineligibility.